codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

   max-width="70%"
 %}

-For detailed information on how to work with Argo CD applications and Products, see [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).
+For detailed information on how to work with Argo CD applications and Products in Codefresh, see [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

 ## Select view mode for the GitOps Apps dashboard